 An unassuming bureaucrat stumbles upon a threat to a vast empire and deals with it in his own inimitable fashion.

 A resourceful bodyguard for an infant princess, trapped and surrounded by merciless assassins, finds a unique way to hold them at bay.

-A reluctant draftee mage in the royal navy finds himself volunteered for a dangerous, secret mission.
+A mage press-ganged into the Royal Navy finds himself volunteered for a dangerous, secret mission on foreign soil.

 A disgraced royal guardian who failed in protecting his king hunts down those who cost him his honor.